proper-food/open-tender-web/README.md

 An Open Tender client ID and brand ID will be provided by the Open Tender dev team once your company (if you're a restaurant) or your client (if you're a design agency) has established an Open Tender account.
 For more information about this, please visit the Open Tender website.

-Once those files have been added, run `yarn start` to start the app.
+Once those `.env` files have been added, run `yarn start` to start the app.
 The app should open up at http://localhost:3000, and it should be able to make requests to the Open Tender Sandbox API.
 Please note that you can change your port by adding `PORT=[PORT_NUMBER]` to your `.env.development` file, such as `PORT=3010`.

 ## Available Scripts